-With the correct coaching, and exercise selection for that individual then learning barbell movements should be pretty straightforward.
-If there are hiccups on the way while learning the lifts the coach should always know regressions, and, progressions so that the client can get the best out of their training.
+With the correct, safe, coaching and exercise selection for that individual then learning barbell movements should be straightforward.
+If there are any barriers on the way while learning the lifts the coach should always know regressions, and, progressions so that the client can get the best out of their training.

-They all, at some point in their training, use barbells.
+They all at some point in their training use barbells.
 How strong a person is can be the ceiling for everything else they do in training.
-A simple way of putting it is, if two rugby players with a similar playing background, and, weighing the same go head to head in tackle, the stronger player will come out on top.
+A simple way of putting it is, if two rugby players with a similar playing background and weighing the same go head to head in tackle the stronger player will come out on top.
 In martial arts a lot of people say, skill beats strength, but what happens when that skilled person comes up against somebody equally as skilled, but the opponent is stronger?
 They lose!
-A cyclist will have a greater power output per stroke if his/her legs are stronger, basically meaning he/she can move the bike quicker.
+A cyclist will have a greater power output per repetition if his/her legs are stronger, basically meaning he/she can move the bike quicker.

-Obviously it takes a good strength coach to plan out how much strength work a client should be doing, at which point does it become detrimental.
+Obviously it takes a good strength coach to plan out how much strength work a client should be doing and at which point does it become detrimental.

-My 5 favorite barbell moves are (remember these can be variations of the lifts):
+My 5 favourite barbell compound moves are (remember these can be variations of the lifts):

 - Bent Over Row